Social media monitoring: What’s, why’s, how’s & tools

 Ex.
 Monitoring ‘Need recommendations on good hiking boots’ will exclude results for ‘Where can i buy good hiking boots’.
 Unless you monitor both phrases.

-Tip 13.
 Clean up your social media monitoring results

 This part is important, because it will help your social media monitoring tool collect more accurate results.